Inbaselvan-ayyanar/SmartCCTVAlert/README.md

        Ensure you have a reference image (img.jpg) with a known width and distance to calibrate the focal length.

 ->Run the script:

        python main.py

-       The script will open a webcam feed, detect humans, and notify you via WhatsApp if a detected person is within the specified threshold distance.

 Configuration